entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ## Overview

-The Entando Command Line Interface (CLI) is a set of tools that accelerate the developer experience by assisting the developer with common tasks such as quickly installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.
+The Entando Command Line Interface (CLI) is a set of scripts that accelerate the developer experience by assisting the developer with common tasks such as quickly installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.

 ## Installation